Nuclear Power in Iran

 As November 24 in 2014 approached, the Institute for Science and International Security (ISIS) said, “In order to avoid a bad deal, the P5+1 must hold strong on achieving an agreement that limits Iran’s nuclear program to a reasonable civilian capability, significantly increases the timelines for breakout to nuclear weapons, and introduces enhanced verification that goes beyond the IAEA’s Additional Protocol.
 A sound deal will also require Iran to verifiably address the IAEA’s concerns about its past and possibly on-going work on nuclear weapons, which means Iran must address those concerns in a concrete manner before a deal is finalized or any relief of economic or financial sanctions occurs.”

-Framework for Joint Comprehensive Plan of Action, Lausanne, April 2015
+Framework for Joint Comprehensive Plan of Action (JCPOA), Lausanne, April 2015

 On 2 April 2015 a framework agreement was struck by the P5+1 group and Iran, taking forward the November 2013 interim Joint Plan of Action and forming the foundation upon which the final text of the Joint Comprehensive Plan of Action could be written by the end of June.
 It reflects the significant progress made in discussions between the P5+1, the European Union, and Iran, though it confers some legitimacy to Iran’s enrichment program.
 Important implementation details remain subject to negotiation, and the agreement was described as ‘fragile’ pending finalisation.
 Negotiators worked to conclude the Joint Comprehensive Plan of Action (JCPOA) based on the framework so that it could be signed and sealed at the end of June.
 It plausibly extends Iran’s 'breakout capability' from an estimated 2-3 months currently to at least a year, and does so for a decade or more.
 Beyond that, Iran will be bound by its long-term enrichment and R&D plan presented to the P5+1 group.

 It was agreed that Iran would reduce its installed enrichment centrifuges from about 19,000 to 6,104, only 5,060 of which will be in use for ten years, enriching to no more than 3.76%.
 All of them will be first-generation IR-1 centrifuges – none of its more advanced models can be used for ten years, and the 1000 IR-2M centrifuges at Natanz will be removed and stored under IAEA monitoring for those ten years.
 Iran would then be allowed a gradual increase in (enrichment) capacity between the 10th and 13th years with the introduction of advanced IR-2 and IR-4 centrifuges.
-Meanwhile, any R&D into more efficient designs will have to be based on a plan submitted to the IAEA.
+Meanwhile, any R&D into more efficient designs, IR-4, IR-5, IR-6 and IR-8, will have to be based on a plan submitted to the IAEA.
+For the IR-8, only single machines can be tested for the first 8.5 years after the implementation of the agreement, after which testing of cascades of up to 30 machines may begin.
 Fordow will cease all enrichment and be turned into a physics research centre.
 It will not produce or house any fissile material for at least 15 years and most of its centrifuges will be removed and placed under IAEA monitoring.
 The LEU stockpile will be reduced from 10,000 kg to 300 kg of 3.67% LEU for 15 years.